AMR-02/No-show_appointment_analysis/README.md

 This project relies on the following Python library for data analysis:

 pandas: A powerful and flexible library for data analysis in Python.
 It provides data structures like DataFrames, which are essential for working with structured data.

+matplotlib: An important and useful library for creating different types of charts in Python.